sorchanidhubhghaill/cv/index.md

  - Board member of the examinations committee of the Joint ESCRS/EBO subspecialist examination
  - Board member of the Belgian Society of Cataract and Refractive Surgeons BSCRS
- - Examinations board for the EBO Examination - Cataract coordinator 1st line for the harmonization of the FEBO exam.

 ### Editorial Work